-- Retention of a minimum of 55% of the existing basement and 8-storey structure.

-- primary beams without trimming.

-- Targeting the use of 20% of recycled and reused building materials by value.

-- spaces.

-- requirements.
+- Retention of a minimum of 55% of the existing basement and 8-storey structure. - Insertion of new core, designed to allow retention of primary beams without trimming. - Mechanically fixed façade that can be easily deconstructed and replaced in parts. - Targeting the use of 20% of recycled and reused building materials by value. - Minimising material consumption and incorporating future flexibility in the structure and configuration of internal spaces. - Material passports created to meet the client brief requirements.